You are currently viewing What Does a Bad Refrigerator Compressor Sound Like?

 Loud Humming

-Refrigerator compressors make low humming or buzzing sounds as part of their normal operation.
-A low sound is not a cause for concern.
-That being said, if the refrigeration system‘s noise gets louder and louder to the point where you can hear it from the other side of the boat, you’ll need a replacement part.
+That said, if the refrigeration system‘s noise gets louder and louder to the point where you can hear it from the other side of the boat, you’ll need a replacement part.

 Order Replacement Parts

-Now that you know what does a bad refrigerator compressor sound like, you can know if you need to make a repair.
-When you need new parts for your marine refrigeration system, we encourage you to order from Cruise RO water and power.
-COOLBLUE refrigeration systems are as reliable as your land based 120v kitchen refrigerator, while using half the daily amps of other 12v refrigeration systems.
+Now that you know what a bad refrigerator compressor sounds like, you can see if you need to repair it.
+When you need new parts for your marine refrigeration system, we encourage you to order from Cruise RO Water and Power.
+COOL BLUE refrigeration systems are as reliable as your land-based 120v kitchen refrigerator, using half the daily amps of other 12v refrigeration systems.
 The best part is that no refrigeration technician or experience is needed!

 Leave a Reply